Deluge (history): Destruction of the Commonwealth

+The population in cities like Warsaw had been reduced to only 10% of its pre-war population of 20,000, and the entire city was razed to the ground, akin to the centuries-after Nazi occupation of the city during World War II.
+Kraków and Vilnius were also devastated, with their populations being reduced by over half.
+Additionally, the Polish Gross national product (GNP or GNI) was reduced to 55% of its pre-war levels as a consequence of the Swedish invasion.

 Effect on the fate of the Commonwealth

 One of the most notable effects of the devastating Deluge was the subsequent weakening of Poland's international standing.
-While Sweden destroyed more, Russia also took part and was second only to Sweden in the level of destruction.
-With the entire Polish nation crippled by the Swedes and Russians, Russia was able to rise, found the Russian Empire in the early 18th century and play a major role in the Partitions of Poland in the latter half of the 18th century.
+As a result of the Deluge, the Commonwealth began a subsequent period of decline.

 In popular culture

 The Deluge had a major effect on Poland, and there are several books describing the war.
 In 1886 Henryk Sienkiewicz described the Swedish invasion in his novel Роtор.
 Based on the novel, Jerzy Hoffman directed the film The Deluge (Роtор) in 1974, a classic historical work.
 It starred Daniel Olbrychski as the character Andrzej Kmicic, a patriot who valiantly fought against the Swedish invasion.
 The film received a nomination for an Oscar in 1974, but lost to the Italian film Amarcord.

 In 2000, Renata Ocieczek wrote the book Czasy potopu szwedzkiego w literaturze polskiej (The time of the Swedish deluge in Polish literature), and in 2006 Jacek Płosiński wrote Potop szwedzki na Podlasiu (Swedish deluge in Podlasie).
 Other books about this topic include: Warszawa 1656 by Mirosław Nagielski, Krwawy sztorm ("Bloody storm") by Augustyn Necel (describing the Deluge in the region of Kaszuby), Znak Jastrzębca (The sign of the Jastrzębiec) by Stanisław Maria Jankowski, and Pamiętnik oblężenia Częstochowy (The memoir of the siege of Częstochowa), by Father Augustyn Kordecki.
 Furthermore, James Michener describes the Deluge in his novel Poland (1983).
 The Deluge has also found its way into video games.
 The video game Mount & Blade: With Fire & Sword (named after the first book of Sienkiewicz's trilogy) contains a quest called "The Deluge" that is based on the events of the actual Deluge.